OlavJDigranes/SEMCoursework/use-cases/use-case-city.md

 ### Goal in Context

-As a WHO HR advisor, I want to produce the following reports:
+As a WHO Statistical advisor, I want to produce the following reports:

 1. All the cities in the world organised by largest population to smallest.
 2. All the cities in a continent organised by largest population to smallest.